JohnTarvis/DOCS/pulsetense/PROJECT_NOTES.md

 - The initial `gallery_v2` seed copied the current relational data and canonicalized one duplicate normalized tag pair: `old-school` and `old school` now map to one v2 tag record.
 - The backend DB pool now defaults its search path to `gallery_v2_compat,gallery_v2,public`, so unqualified gallery metadata reads and the current legacy upload/edit SQL resolve to v2-backed tables without changing the frontend contract.
 - `/api/db` now returns the active legacy-shaped v2-backed payload by default, `/api/db?schema=public` returns the original `public` payload, `/api/db?schema=gallery_v2` returns the raw v2 payload, and `/api/db?compare=1` returns both explicit schemas side by side for the comparison page.
+- The frontend gallery transform now prefers canonical `gallery_v2.images` rows when they exist and falls back to inferred filenames only while the image catalog remains empty.
+- The backend upload path now persists the actual storage-selected `setN` folder into the DB record, and next-set-folder selection now uses the highest existing set number instead of folder count so S3 or local uploads do not reuse an existing prefix after deletions.

 ## Tag System Updates